aces/Loris/SQL/modelisationStandard.md

   - *i.e. A table containing the consent information of a candidate would be named `candidate_consent`, candidate being the broader concern and just `consent` is not sufficiently informative to rule out user consents and examiner consents.
 A table containing the consent types would be called as such `consent_type`.*
 - **Acronym** are permitted only if the name would be to long and the acronym is **commonly used by the community**.
 The acronym should **only contain upper case letter**.
 - When creating a table representing a **relation between two or more tables**.
 Regardless of the relation type (one-to-many, many-to-one or one-to-one), the table should have a composite name as such `table1_table2_rel`.
-  - *i.e. the table mapping users to their permissions would be named `user_permission_rel` where `user` is the name of the Users' entity table and `permission` is the name of the Permissions' entity table*
+  - *i.e. the table mapping users to their permissions would be named `user_permission_rel` where `user` is the name of the Users' entity table and `permission` is the name of the Permissions' entity table.*

 ### Field